PendalF89/currencyconverter/plugin/readme.txt

 = From your WordPress dashboard =

 1. Visit 'Plugins > Add New'
-2. Search for 'currency converter'
+2. Search for 'currencyconverter'
 3. Activate Currency Converter from your Plugins page.
 4. Add widgets on yourdomain.com/wp-admin/widgets.php page.

 = From WordPress.org =

-1. Download Currency Converter.
+1. Download CurrencyConverter.
-2. Upload the 'currency-converter' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...).
+2. Upload the 'currencyconverter' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...).
-3. Activate Currency Converter from your Plugins page.
+3. Activate CurrencyConverter from your Plugins page.
 4. Add widgets on yourdomain.com/wp-admin/widgets.php page.

 == Screenshots ==